-MGL, the Essel Group and relevant MGL Clients MGL
+MGL, the Essel Group and relevant MGL Clients

+MGL

-7. Sidra Capital (DIFC) Ltd (Sidra) was licensed by the DFSA on 27 March 2013.
+- Sidra Capital (DIFC) Ltd (Sidra) was licensed by the DFSA on 27 March 2013.
 In the second half of 2016, Sidra was acquired by Essel Group ME DMCC (EGME) and changed its name to MGL.

-- 8. Prior to the suspension of its Licence (see paragraph 22 below), MGL was authorised to carry out the following Financial Services:
+- Prior to the suspension of its Licence (see paragraph 23 below), MGL was authorised to carry out the following Financial Services:

-- 8.1 Arranging Deals in Investments;
+- 9.1 Arranging Deals in Investments;

-- 8.2 Advising on Financial Products;
+- 9.2 Advising on Financial Products;

-- 8.3 Arranging Custody;
+- 9.3 Arranging Custody;

-- 8.4 Dealing in Investments as Agent; and
+- 9.4 Dealing in Investments as Agent; and

-- 8.5 Arranging Credit and Advising on Credit.
+9.5 Arranging Credit and Advising on Credit.

-- 9. This Notice refers at various times to a person called SM1, who was a member of the senior management of MGL.